ZekeLewis/pawsome-hats/README.md

-# Team xxxx
+# Team Aquamarine

 ## Team Members

-- xxxx
+- Mahima Sureka

 ## How to Initialize and Run the App